 1 medium leek, white and light-green parts only, halved lengthwise, thinly sliced

-½ medium head broccoli, florets only
+Half medium head broccoli, florets only

 1 small cucumber, peeled, sliced

-1½ cups frozen tiny peas, defrosted
+1½ cups frozen small peas, thawed

 1 or 2 medium potatoes, peeled, sliced